egle-git/shears/DYJets/Unfolding/README.md

 ```
 root macros/unfold.C
 ```
 I also just added a new bash script called HitIt.sh, which will carry out all steps listed here to combine root files, retrieve histograms for unfolding, carry out unfolding, and make plots.
+HitIt.sh requires one arument, the name of the directory located in the DYJets directory, which contains the root files output from running the analysis via Condor.